 Free vs. Pro – what’s the difference?

-The free version of 1 lets you:
+The free version of Driver Booster lets you:

 - Scan and identify outdated drivers

-- Download and install them manually one by one
+- Download and install them manually, one by one

-The Pro version (paid) adds:
+The paid Pro version adds:

 - Automatic installation with no user input